-What does farmer professionalism have to do with Earth Day?
+What does agribusiness professionalism have to do with Earth Day?

 Earth Day is here, and it both gives us an opportunity to reflect on our commitment to the environment and serves as a call to action to support our most precious resource.
 It is crucial to focus on sustainability to protect our planet for ourselves and for future generations.
 Agribusiness professionalism can play a significant and important role in promoting sustainability and best environmental practices in the agricultural sector.

 Agriculture and sustainability

 The agricultural sector is often singled out as being at odds with environmental sustainability.
 This has led to some negative views of agriculture as a sector.
 While it is true that agriculture can have negative effects on the environment, including pollution and soil degradation, there is also a significant opportunity for sustainable agriculture.
 As farmers are some often the closest people to the land, they can be the best caretakers of the Earth.